microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 <div class="info" data-title="Note">

 > You can also roll back to a specific revision by specifying the revision number.
-For example, `kubectl rollout undo deployment/store-front --to-revision=1`.
+For example, `kubectl rollout undo deployment/store-front --to-revision=1` to select the first revision.

 </div>